coderefinery/2021-05-10-workshop/video-editlist.yaml.md

 - output: day2-intro.mp4
   title: Day 2 introduction - CodeRefinery May 2021
   description: >
     The quick introduction to Day 2.
-This is mainly icebreaker discussion.
+This is mainly icebreaker discussion and practical matters.
   time:
     - start: 11:33
     - end: 24:40